Citation

 You may want to include a file called CITATION or CITATION.txt that describes how to reference your project; the one for Software Carpentry states:

-To reference Software Carpentry in publications, please cite both of the following:
+To reference Software Carpentry in publications, please cite:

 author = {Greg Wilson},